UCLanCSC/co2509-resources/lab16/week16.md

 Google has kindly put a survey together to assist developers decide which data storage option is best for them (https://firebase.google.com/docs/database/rtdb-vs-firestore).
 It is worthwhile visiting this URL to just understand the various questions it prompts you to think about your choices.

-You will need to understand how Firebase works (at a high level), how to set up a Firebase proejct, how this integrates with the Flutter development environment and perform CRUD operations between the application and the cloud platform.
+You will need to understand how Firebase works (at a high level), how to set up a Firebase project, how this integrates with the Flutter development environment and perform CRUD operations between the application and the cloud platform.